cheekiiboom/frankrbot/README.md

 - At this point you may want to hide your screen if you're live streaming this process
 #### 3. Next, you need an OAUTH_TOKEN (this token allows the bot to read and send messages in your chat):

+_Please see the instructions below the URL to continue_
 ###### https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=joi6lzr5q685lmatb8ogacawohj6d3&redirect_uri=http://localhost:3000&scope=chat%3Aread+chat%3Aedit

 - Go to the url in your favorite browser